 If the status was ok or ok_simultaneous, the handshake continues with B sending A another message, the challenge.
-The challenge contains the same type of information as the "name" message initially sent from A to B, plus a 32-bit challenge:
+The challenge contains the same type of information as the "name" message initially sent from A to B, plus a 32-bit challenge.
+The challenge message can have two different formats: